Thespys® Rules & Rubrics

 Here’s what to do first:

-1. Pick your category and confirm your material is on the Approved Materials List.
+Pick your category and confirm your material is on the Approved Materials List. **Technical categories can choose any show to design; no title/show approval is needed.

 The Thespys are about growth as much as recognition.
 Use this as an opportunity to stretch your skills, try new things, and showcase your artistry.